ctuning/reproduce-pamela-project/README.md

 perform SW/HW co-design, crowdsource and reproduce experiments.

-Vision publication about how Collective Knowledge assist scientists develop sustainable research software and help research projects survive in a Cambrian AI/SW/HW chaos or when leading developers leave:
+Vision publication about how Collective Knowledge can assist scientists to develop sustainable research software and help research projects to survive in a Cambrian AI/SW/HW chaos or when leading developers leave: